Spyder-Academy/spyderacademy/content/stocks/ARM/index.md

 Remember those days when "ARM" meant a weapon?
 Well, forget that.
 Now it's a **global tech titan**.
 From the phone in your pocket to the supercomputer crunching numbers for the latest AI breakthrough, ARM's influence is everywhere.

 So, what's the secret sauce? **ARM doesn't actually make chips.** Instead, it acts like a blueprint designer.
-Companies like Qualcomm, Samsung, and Apple pay ARM to use its cutting-edge plans.
+Companies like [Qaulcomm](/stocks/qcom/), Samsung, and [Apple](/stocks/aapl/) pay ARM to use its cutting-edge plans.
 They then turn these plans into powerful chips for their devices.
 Talk about a smart business model!

 **Think of ARM as the king of efficiency.** Its processors are like tiny powerhouses –  powerful but with a low appetite for energy.
 This is why they're perfect for battery-powered gadgets like your smartphone, smartwatch, and even your car's dashboard!